art-from-the-machine/Mantella/README.md

 ## Setup & Configuration
 1. Set up the config.ini file with your paths to Skyrim (`skyrim_folder`), xVASynth (`xvasynth_folder`), and the Mantella Skyrim mod (`mod_folder`).
 If you are using a Wabbajack modlist, you may need to try searching for a folder called overwrite/root or "Stock Game" in your Mod Organizer 2 / Wabbajack installation path and set this as your `skyrim_folder` path.
 If you are using Mod Organizer 2, you can find the mod folder by right clicking the mod in the Mod Organizer 2 UI and selecting "Open in Explorer".
 If you are instead using Vortex, you need to point mod_folder to your Skyrim/Data folder.
 So Vortex users essentially need to take the Skyrim folder path they have set in `skyrim_folder` and add "\Data" to the end of it.

 2. Copy your OpenAI secret API key (see here if you need help finding it (you will need to set up an account if you haven't already): https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) and paste into GPT_SECRET_KEY.txt.
 Do not share this key with anyone.
+While there is a free trial, you will need to set up your payment details for the API to work.

 3. The applications should be started in this order: Run xVASynth -> Run Mantella.exe (found in the MantellaSoftware folder).
 It will say "Waiting for player to select an NPC..." when it is ready -> Run Skyrim